Miami Boat Accident Lawyer

 Pursuing a boating accident claim is not the same as an auto accident claim.
 Local, state, federal, and international maritime regulations add complexity to these claims, and can impact your rights if you are injured.

 In addition, maritime law often governs potential claims occurring on Florida’s waterways.
 Many maritime claims must be filed in federal court under admiralty jurisdiction and have special statutes of limitation.
-Because of this, you need an attorney with the experience and understanding of maritime law to pursue your claim.
+Because of this, you need an attorney with the necessary experience and understanding of maritime law to pursue your claim.

 Common Causes of Recreational Boating Accidents In Florida